John Grigg: Reaction and controversy

 Burbidge later pleaded guilty to a charge of using insulting behaviour.
 He was fined 20 shillings.
 The Chief Metropolitan Magistrate, Sir Laurence Dunne, said of him: "I suppose 96 per cent of the population of this country were disgusted and offended by what was written, but I suppose that 99.9 per cent recurring of these would hesitate to select you as their champion.
 Your action only made a most unsavoury episode more squalid.
 In a case like this the weapon to be used is the weight of public opinion and not to make it the excuse for a gutter brawl."

 Burbidge himself said: "Such actions are foreign to my nature.
 Due to the scurrilous attack by Lord Altrincham I felt it was up to a decent Briton to show resentment.
 What I feared most was the overseas repercussions and publication in American newspapers.
 I thought our fortunes were at a low ebb and such things only made them more deplorable."

+Grigg was interviewed by Pathé News.
+Describing why he had written his article, he said, "I'm a journalist.
+I'm a subject of the Queen.
+I care very much for her future and I want her reign to be as successful as it possibly can be."
+Asked if he was at all repentant of his criticisms, he said, "No I can't say I am.
+I mean, everything controversial provokes criticism.
+But I'm quite sure that this needed saying, and from the letters that I'm getting in enormous numbers, I am convinced that a majority of the people in this country, and in other countries of the Commonwealth, are on my side in this matter.
+The letters at the moment are running 3 to 1 in my favour.
+But even if they weren't, I still would not be repentant, because I am sure what I said was true, and needed saying."
+On the Royal Court and the Queen's speeches, he said, "Well very briefly, the trouble about the Court is that it's all drawn from one small section of this country.
+It should be drawn from every country of the Commonwealth, and from every section of the community.
+That's what I feel about the Court.
+About the Queen's speeches, I feel her own natural self is not allowed to come through.
+It's a sort of synthetic creature that speaks.
+Not the Queen as she really is.
+And if she herself was allowed to speak, the effect would be wonderful."